CogBrainHealthLab/FCtools/README.md

 The `vizConnectogram()` allows you to customize the following visual parameters

 -   `hot` : color code or name for the color of positive edges

 -   `cold` : color code or name for the color of positive edges

 -   `edgethickness`: thickness of the edge links; default thickness is set to `0.8`

 -   `colorscheme`: a vector of 8 color codes/names for all FC matrices or 7 color codes/names for SC matrices

-- `colorbar`: option to include a colorbar legend.
-Set to `TRUE` by default

 In the next example, we will simulate results derived from the brainnetome atlas (246x246 FC matrices; length of input vector=30135)